Play Live Radio

 Residents of a senior living facility in Thousand Oaks have taken up regular jam sessions playing the ukulele.

-The sound of a jam session fills the room here at University Village Thousand Oaks senior living facility.
-Once a week, this group of residents get together to master playing the ukulele.
+The sound of a jam session fills the room at the University Village Thousand Oaks senior living facility.
+Once a week, a group of residents gets together to master playing the ukulele.

-Resident Diane Moore launched the group earlier this year but since then, it’s more than doubled in size, and has participants aged from 21 to 99 years old!
+Resident Diane Moore launched the group earlier this year, but it’s more than doubled in size since then and has participants aged from 21 to 99!

 Caroline Feraday